 Check out the price on Amazon.com

-Barbeque sauce is commonly used as a basting sauce, glaze, or marinade during the cooking process.
-However, many people use barbeque sauce primarily as a condiment for dipping food items like chicken nuggets or spreading on a hamburger bun.
+Barbecue sauce is commonly used as a basting sauce, glaze, or marinade during the cooking process.
+However, many people use barbecue sauce primarily as a condiment for dipping food items like chicken nuggets or spreading on a hamburger bun.

-Basting your food with barbeque sauce adds the flavor combination to your foods and helps to prevent drying out.
-Many pitmasters add apple cider vinegar to make a loose vinegar barbeque sauce.
+Basting your food with barbecue sauce adds the flavor combination to your foods and helps to prevent drying out.
+Many pitmasters add apple cider vinegar to make a loose vinegar barbecue sauce.
 They cover the meat as it smokes to keep it moist and bring on a heavy depth of flavor.
 The sauce is called a “mop” sauce and is applied using a mop-like brush.

-Applying barbeque sauce as a glaze is a great idea.
-The barbeque sauce adheres to the meat, and the sugars will caramelize, developing more flavor as it cooks.
-Apply the barbeque sauce when your meat is almost fully cooked to reduce mess and prevent flare-ups if grilling.
+Applying barbecue sauce as a glaze is a great idea.
+The barbecue sauce adheres to the meat, and the sugars will caramelize, developing more flavor as it cooks.
+Apply the barbecue sauce when your meat is almost fully cooked to reduce mess and prevent flare-ups if grilling.

-Now we think barbeque sauce is an excellent condiment, but it is far more versatile than that.
+Now we think barbecue sauce is an excellent condiment, but it is far more versatile than that.

 This is a very basic barbecue sauce that uses a tomato-based ingredient and is very easy to make.
 Even though it is straightforward to make, you can use it as a condiment, glaze, or basting ingredient for all your barbecue needs.